wp-plugins/quick-event-manager/readme.txt

 = Why not? =
 Well OK yes you can add more fields if you want but you are going to have to fiddle about with the php file which needs a bit of care and attention.
 Everything you need to know is in the [wordpress codex](http://codex.wordpress.org/Writing_a_Plugin).

 == Changelog ==

+= 5.0 =
+*	Extracted scrpts and styles to external files
+*	Added mini form for event registraton
+*	New field to add end date to events
+*	Option to display end date on event list
+*	Cleaned out a whole bunch of code

 = 4.2 =
 *	Added option to display anchor text on website links